. Leica SP8 confocal microscope

 ACCM Leica SP8 Confocal Microscope (ACCM Confocal Microscope)

-This microscope is owned by the Division of Anesthesiology & Critical Care Medicine (ACCM) and managed by Ross Fluorescence Imaging Center, George McNamara, PhD, 305-764-2081 (cell), email@example.com.
+This microscope is owned by the Department of Anesthesiology & Critical Care Medicine (ACCM) and managed by Ross Fluorescence Imaging Center, - Director Prof. Bin Wu, image core manager George McNamara, PhD, 305-764-2081 (cell), firstname.lastname@example.org.

 Our Lecia SP8 confocal microscope was purchased on a budget, so between the price and capabilities of a 'baby confocal' like Leica SPE, and a 'fully equipped' confocal microscope (example: our SP8 has only 3 detectors, no incubator ... with 3 detectors, can acquire many channels by sequential scanning multiple tracks).
 The two Leica HyD detectors are best operated in "counting mode" = photon counting.
 This enables much simpler quantitation of fluorescence signals than conventional PMTs whose digitizers output values that depend on both the High Voltage ("HV") gain and the "offset".